 Anaerobic means lacking in oxygen.
 A soil structure that is anaerobic will not grow grasses or other plants since they need air passages to survive.

 Annual grasses are varieties of grass that complete their life cycle in one year and then die.
-Annual grasses such as ryegrass are often used by consumers to fill in bald patches on a lawn while slower-growing perennial plants take root.
+Annual grasses such as ryegrass are often used by consumers to fill in and “green up” bald patches on a lawn while slower-growing perennial plants take root.

 This perennial, warm-season variety of grass is native to South America.
 It is extensively planted as a cow or horse pasture, though it is planted in some areas of the deep South and Southern California areas as a lawn due to its tolerance for heat and drought.
 It likes full sunlight and low pH soils and spreads by short, stout stolons.
 Easily recognizable because it produces slender spikelets topped by V-shaped racemes.